MathiasThor/CPG-RBFN-framework/README.md

 - GeForce RTX 2080
 - Ubuntu 18.04.4 LTS
 - coppeliaSim V4.1.0
-- Vortex physics engine
+- Vortex physics engine<sup>1</sup>
 - Python 3.7.7
 - ROS melodic

-_Note: **The Vortex physics engine** requires a license (which is free for researchers).
-Alternatively, you can use the **Newton physics engine**, but for that, we cannot guarantee successful behaviors.
-Especially, the wall climbing behavior does not work well with the **Newton physics engine**._
+<sup>1</sup> _**The Vortex physics engine** requires a license (which is free for researchers).
+Alternatively, you can use the Newton physics engine, but for that, we cannot guarantee successful behaviors.
+Especially, the wall and pipe climbing behaviors does not work well with the Newton physics engine.
+We hypothesize that this is because the behavior was learned with the Vortex physics engine and because the behavior requires the higher complexity of that engine.
+To test the remaining behaviors an modified version of the advanced environment called_ `Advanced_newton_env.ttt` _has been made._

 ## Code overview
 The following explains the content of the six main directories: